 with discussion of the issues involved.
 Should be taken the semester before an internship or the first semester of the senior year.
 Should not be taken at the same time as COSC 480.

-Prerequisites: COSC 300 and COSC 310, or permission of instructor
+Prerequisites: Grade of "C" or better in COSC 300 and COSC 310 or instructor permission

 An in-depth introduction to a systems programming, system programming language(s), and application of those language(s) to systems level problems.
 The focus will be on programming constructs that are closely aligned with the architecture of a digital

 computer, including those providing portability between platforms, dynamic allocation and management of virtual memory, complex in-memory data structures, reading/writing binary data using sequential and random access, pointer arithmetic/manipulation,

 Prerequisite: COSC 365 or COSC 310 and instructor permission